Elijah-Hensel/Beatles-Emailer/README.md

 To test that the application is installed locally and correctly, run:
 `npm run dev`

+Once this command is run, you can open the application at [localhost:3000](https://localhost/300)

 ### Set ENV variables
 Create a .env file by running the following in your applications directory:
 ```bash